yonasuriv/MGK/README.md

 To run it simply type on the console `python3 hashgen.py `

-It lets you convert ANY password into SHA-256 Hash.
+It lets you convert ANY password into SHA-256 HASH.

-You can also modify it to convert the password into another secure hash algorithms.
+You can also modify it to convert the password into another Secure Hash Algorithm.

 Supported Types: **MD5**, **SHA1**, **SHA224**, **SHA256**, **SHA384**, and **SHA512**